Kitchen garden: Modern potager garden

 At the Château de Villandry, France, the old formal flower beds have been turned over in recent decades entirely to vegetables, giving a striking, if untypical, scene.

 In some modern gardens, edible plants and especially herbs are planted alongside ornamental plants.
 Fruit trees are one of the most common ways of doing this.
 The goal is to make the function of providing food aesthetically pleasing.

-Plants are chosen as much for their functionality as for their color and form.
+Plants are chosen for their functionality, colour and form.
 Many are trained to grow upward.
-A well-designed potager can provide food as well as cut flowers and herbs for the home with very little maintenance.
-Potagers can disguise their function of providing for a home in a wide array of forms—from the cottage garden to the formality of a knot garden.
+A well-designed potager can provide food, as well as cut-flowers and herbs, for the home with very little maintenance.
+Potagers can disguise their function of providing for a home in a variety of forms: from the cottage garden to the knot garden.

 The owner of one of the Loire chateaux in France, the Château de Villandry decided many decades ago, to recreate a French formal garden with an elaborate geometrical scheme of beds surrounded by low hedges, but planted with kitchen garden plants (more recently the garden has been extended, the new areas mostly not planted with vegetables).
 This striking scheme has been highly effective in turning the gardens into a tourist attraction, but is in no way historically authentic.